 Glassdoor Ratings Breakdown

-The 4.1 Work-Life Balance is genuinely strong for a large company.
+The 3.5 Work-Life Balance is OK for a large public SaaS company but not a differentiator anymore.
 Grafana Labs scores 4.3, Datadog sits at 3.5, and Cloudflare at 3.8.
-HubSpot's WLB is a real differentiator — especially combined with remote-first flexibility.
+HubSpot is now in line with the field rather than ahead of it.

 Culture & Values